“There’s a teeming asshole ecosystem and, in it, there are many different species.”

 Previous festival appearances for Assholes: A Theory include

-He will present Assholes: A Theory and take part in Q&A sessions at the following screenings:
+He presented Assholes: A Theory and took part in Q&A sessions at the following screenings:

 Auckland | Rangatira, Q Theatre | 30 May | 7:00 PM

 Auckland | Loft, Q Theatre | 31 May | 2:45 PM

 Wellington | The Roxy 1 | 13 June | 7:00 PM